On convergence rate for Erlang--Sevastyanov type models with infinitely many servers: Erlang -- Sevastyanov type system: main result

 ~

 {\bf Remark 2}.
-Important news is that the constant $C$ in (\ref{esti}) is not just finite but admits an effective estimate.
-Of course, in the earlier versions including \cite{Ver-QS} similar constants in the main estimate -- e.g., in the inequality () in \cite{Ver-QS} -- also admit some effective estimates in principle: certainly, the above mentioned inequality from \cite{Ver-QS} was not a pure existence result.
-Nonetheless, in the present paper we show step by step how this estimate may be achieved.
-There is a hope that a better estimate will be obtained in the near future in a forthcoming joint work with G. A. Zverkina.
+The constant $C, C_1$ in (\ref{esti}) are not just finite but do admit some effective estimate, which will be seen in the proof.
+In the earlier versions including \cite{Ver-QS} similar constants in the main estimate -- e.g., in the main inequality in \cite{Ver-QS} -- also admit certain effective estimates in principle.
+Nonetheless, in the present paper we show step by step how such estimates may be achieved.
+There is a hope that better and more precise bounds may be obtained in the future.
+More that that, there is a hypothesis that the condition (\ref{ash2}) may be relaxed to a condition similar to (\ref{ash}),

+with some $C'_0$.
+Yet, this seems more technical and we do not pursue this goal here.